89 Comments

 Good reporting and analysis, Commander Sal.
 To me, the biggest tragedy is the shockingly blatant dishonesty and cowardice of a Marine Corps general officer.
 This is tragic and unprecedented.
 Until now, the USMC was the only service which consistently produced flag officers with integrity I could admire and trust.
 I hope this low life is one of the first to be fired.

-As a Naval Aviator, I too served under multiple Democrat and Republican administrations, and I too followed legal orders that I did not approve of, in support of "equity."
-In my case, I risked my life to babysit an "equity beneficiary" on cruise, who got vertigo every time we got into instrument flight conditions.
+As a Naval Aviator, I too served under multiple Democrat and Republican administrations, and I too followed legal orders that I did not always approve of, including some orders in support of "equity."
+In my case, I risked my life to babysit an "equity beneficiary" on a six month cruise, who got vertigo every time we got into instrument flight conditions.
 Essentially, I was flying single-pilot in the most hazardous deployed conditions imaginable - absent actual combat.
 I thank God that we survived that cruise without incident and that the "beneficiary" was promoted into ground positions that did not require flight into instrument conditions.
 I am also VERY thankful for our return to meritocracy!

 CDR SALAMANDER!
 Thank you so much for bringing this to the fore!
 We have been talking on Substack’s Marine Corps Compass Points about just this very issue.
 This is not the first time General Smith has made amazing statements, but as noted here, he is a product of the times.
 The Corps currently cannot meet its Title X statutory mandates in regard readiness and in short hand to be America’s 911 force in readiness, that it more or less has been for decades.
 Generals Berger and Smith are responsible for the terrible condition of the Corps through the development of the now debunking of their Force Design 2030 plan.
 General Smith and every flag officer in the Corps need to undergo a thorough vetting and most need to resign and retire.
 General Smith by the way, suffered a widow maker heart attack, and had to have major heart surgery to correct a condition.
 He refused to resign and refused to say when he would return to full duties, it was no one’s business.
 Well in a sense who could blame him, HIS boss the SecDef went missing for a week, and it was nobody’s business, including the SecDef’s boss, the President!
 You can’t make this stuff up.
 Aviation Sceptic is correct, course correction will be hard and take time, but the best time to start is right now.
 Thank you agin for this detailed review of the matter with General Smith.
 In short he hand he needs to go.
 In another day and time a real Marine General would resign and say thanks for the opportunity and apologize for screwing things up.
 Not this guy, he will have to be shown the exit.